Schreier–Sims algorithm: Background and timing

-In modern computer algebra systems, such as GAP and Magma, an optimized Monte Carlo algorithm is typically used.
+Modern computer algebra systems, such as GAP and Magma, typically use an optimized Monte Carlo algorithm.

 Outline of basic algorithm

 Following is C++-style pseudo-code for the basic idea of the Schreier-Sims algorithm.
 It is meant to leave out all finer details, such as memory management or any kind of low-level optimization, so as not to obfuscate the most important ideas of the algorithm.
-It does not need to actually compile.
+Its goal is not to compile.